EmilMalmsten/EtherArena/README.md

 Fighters can be upgraded once every 24 hours to increase their power level.

 The first fighter to reach a power level over 9000 wins the current fighting round and gets released from the arena.
-(Which means that the token can now be transferred)
+(Which means that the token can now be transferred).
+Winning fighters also get their art upgraded.

 Losing fighters remain locked.